It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Averted in GURPS.
 Characters slowly gain Character Points that are used to improve skills, powers or stats.
 Theoretically a character built on more points is more powerful but the system explicitly notes that even a discrepancy of 25 points is fairly minor.

 - HERO System games like Champions don't use Character Levels or even a typical class progression.
-Rather, your Experience Points function in a manner identical to the points given at character creation, creating a more consistent curve of progression rather than the "Staircase" style of other systems.
-Or it could make the game needlessly complex.
+Rather, your Experience Points function in a manner identical to the points given at character creation, creating a smoother curve of progression than the typical "staircase" style of level-based systems.
+(In other words, characters tend to end up improving more often but in correspondingly smaller steps...barring cases like saving up to buy a complete new major superpower or the like.)

 - Mutants & Masterminds: First edition had levels the character earned after every 15 power points.
 These levels in turn acted as a cap on how much a character could invest in certain attributes.
 Second edition loosened this up a bit, and level simply became a cap on all players power point expenditures (the cap only applies to certain categories) that could be changed any time the GM felt like it.